-- 3.1 In order to protect the reputation of members, the wider profession, and ensure that public interest concerns are met, the PCRT bodies have developed further Standards that members must observe when advising on UK tax planning.
-These seek to build on the Fundamental Principles set out above, focussing in particular on integrity, professional competence and behaviour.
+- In order to protect the reputation of members, the wider profession, and ensure that public interest concerns are met, the PCRT bodies have developed further Standards that members must observe when advising on UK tax planning.
+These seek to build on the Fundamental Principles set out above, focusing in particular on integrity, professional competence and behaviour.
 The Standards are a supplement to, and not a substitute for, the five Fundamental Principles.
-These standards have been developed in the specific context of the UK including the role of Parliament of making tax law, of HMRC in administering it, and the courts in enforcing it, and the roles of their devolved equivalents. - 3.2 The Standards are set out below:
+These standards have been developed in the specific context of the UK including the role of the legislature in making tax law, of the relevant revenue authorities in administering it, and the courts and tribunals in enforcing it. - 3.2 The Standards are set out below:

-Client Specific
+• Client Specific